milosrancic/reactjs-website/README.md

-this is booking website

-[] - page where user can book, select dates, etc.
+this is booking website, user can book, select dates, etc.

 [] - datepicker -> https://www.npmjs.com/package/react-dates or https://github.com/wojtekmaj/react-calendar

-[] - carousel with images on landing page

-[] - landing page is full sized photo, edge to edge
+[] - landing page: either carousel with images on landing page or full sized photo, edge to edge

 [] - when screen is scrolled, navbar changes bg color